Which Sport Dog Food K-9 Series Dry Recipes Get

-The Sport Dog Food K-9 Series product line includes 2 dry dog foods.
+The Sport Dog Food K-9 Series product line includes the 2 dry dog foods listed below.

-Sport Dog Food K-9 Multi Protein Endurance Formula was selected to represent both products in the line for this review.
+Sport Dog Food K-9 Series Multiple Protein Formula was selected to represent both products in the line for detailed recipe and nutrient analysis.

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.